Kcyle/terrapinanimesocietyweb/README.md

 Images live in `public/images/`, sorted into folders by purpose: Backgrounds, Photos, Cards, Characters, Vendors, Artwork, and Icons.

 To add a new image, put the file in the folder that fits, then reference it in the JSON without the word `public` in the path.
 An image saved at `public/images/Photos/newphoto.webp` is written in the JSON as `/images/Photos/newphoto.webp`.
-Leaving `public` in the path is the most common mistake people make here.
+Leaving `public` in the path is the most common mistake.

 Save images in `.webp` format when you can.
 They look the same as a JPG or PNG but are much smaller, which keeps the site quick on phones.